bradcar/bno08x_i2c_spi_MicroPython/README.md

     print(f"Accelerometer: {period_ms:.1f} ms, {1_000 / period_ms:.1f} Hz")

 Currently On Pico 2 W, the SPI interface can almost service 2ms reports.
 The fastest updates we've seen on SPI is 3.0 ms (333Hz), I2C is slower at 3.8ms (263Hz).
-When one requests report frequencies at faster than the microcontroler can service, the period the reporting frequency will slow.
+When you request report frequencies at faster than the microcontroler can service, the period the reporting frequency will slow.
 Try you own experiments and let me know what you find.

 Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.